bricomp/Nextion2-Library/README.md

 This variable serves to add 1 hour to the time if bst is == 1.
 In the UK daylight saving is BST - British Summer Time.

 This function just serves to set bst to 0 or 1 as appropriate.

+###### void setMcuDateTimeCallback(setMcuDateTimeCallbackFunc func);

+This function `setMcuDateTimeCallback(setMcuDateTimeCallbackFunc func)` - passes to Nextion the call back fn to **Set** the **MCU** date and time.

+It also sets `autoUpdateDateTime` to true.

+This `setMcuDateTimeCallbackFunc` is called when Nextion reports a change in set date/time, perhaps when the operator updates/changes the date time on the Nextion display.